How to Get Away with Murder: Broadcast

 How to Get Away with Murder aired on Thursdays at 10:00 p.m., Eastern Time.
 ABC pushed Grey's Anatomy and Scandal to 8 p.m. and 9 p.m., creating an all-night block of Shonda Rhimes–produced dramas airing on Thursdays, a rarity in American television.
 It was announced on July 14, 2014, that the series would debut September 25, 2014.
 In Canada, the series airs with sim-subbing of advertising in same timeslot on CTV, though it airs three hours earlier before the original ABC timeslot in the Atlantic Time Zone on CTV Atlantic in the Maritime Provinces.

 The UK premiere of the series aired on Universal Channel on October 17, 2014.

 The series also began airing on TV2 in New Zealand, 13th Street in Denmark, and the Seven Network in Australia on February 10, 2015.
 In Australia, the series moved to 7flix from the second half of the second season onwards and like in the US, airs in a programming block dedicated to Shonda Rhimes-produced dramas including Grey's Anatomy and Scandal.

 In Sri Lanka, Malaysia, Philippines, Singapore, Hong Kong, Thailand and Indonesia, the series aired on Sony Channel Asia within 12 hours of its original broadcast.
 In India, it airs on Star World Premiere.

 Home media

-Seasons 1 and 2 have been released on DVD, and Netflix currently streams all six seasons where available (each season is added a month after its finale under their agreement with ABC Studios).
+Seasons 1 and 2 have been released on DVD, and Netflix originally streamed all six seasons once available (each season was added a month after its finale under their agreement with ABC Studios).
 The last five episodes aired on ABC are carried on Hulu the day after their premiere.
 Additionally, seasons, episodes and the entire series are purchasable from most online video retailers.
+However, from mid- to late 2025, all six seasons were removed from Netflix globally over the course of a year, due to Netflix's license to the series expiring.
+Later, in 2025, they were available to stream on Hulu in the U.S. and on Disney+ internationally.